microsoftgraph/msgraph-sdk-powershell/src/Search/beta/docs/Microsoft.Graph.Beta.Search.md

 Update the properties of an industryDataConnector object.

 ### [Update-MgBetaExternalIndustryDataInboundFlow](Update-MgBetaExternalIndustryDataInboundFlow.md)
-Update the properties of an inboundFlow object.
+Update the properties of an inboundFileFlow object.

 ### [Update-MgBetaExternalIndustryDataOperation](Update-MgBetaExternalIndustryDataOperation.md)
 Update the navigation property operations in external